skyGtm/videoOpener/README.md

 ### Features
 - [x] Direct Paste Contents of Clipboard
 - [x] Clear Clipboard
-- [x] Prompts to open a video player
+- [x] Prompts to open a video player of your choice